 Suitability:

-If the advertiser is more concerned about getting an immediate response from your website visitors, then you may choose the CPC ad model for your website.
+If the advertiser is more concerned about getting an immediate response from your website visitors, you may choose the CPC pricing model for your website.
 Also, it is worth considering your audience.
 Without a targeted audience, the ads won’t be effective enough to drive clicks which, in turn, drops your revenue.

-Cost per Lead (CPL), Cost Per Acquisition (CPA), Cost per Impression (CPI)
+Cost Per Lead (CPL), Cost Per Acquisition (CPA), Cost Per Impression (CPI)

-CPA (also called Cost per action) is a similar model but it compensates the publisher only if the ad viewer completes its sales like purchasing the product.
+CPA (also called Cost Per Action) is a similar model, but it compensates the publisher only if the ad viewer completes its sales, like purchasing the product.

 Pros: